How can counseling/psychotherapy help me?

 Shamanic healing involves working with the subtle energy bodies and the various levels in the unseen worlds in which disease and imbalance originate.
 In depth psychological terms, we could say that the realm of the Unconscious is in the subtle energy planes, either as unmanifested creative potential or as split-off experience related to traumas, fear, and repression.
 Whether we view subtle body imbalance as evidence of unconscious 'complexes', as energetic imprints, or as interference by discarnate entities with their own consciousness, working within these realms allows us to address the root causes of visible symptoms, dis-ease, and imbalance.

 Using shamanic and energy healing tools and practices in conjunction with psychotherapy allows for deep transformative work with core issues and gives embodied expression through ritual and ceremony that both grounds and integrates in the physical world the work we do on the subtle planes.
-Examples include work with shamanic journeying, soul-loss, soul-retrieval, power loss/retrieval, drumming, rattling, altar work, sand painting, work with ritual tools/objects, energy healing, aura cleansing/balancing, sound therapy, crystal therapy & grid work, and adjunctive treatment using vibrational elixirs, essences, herbs, etc.
+Examples include work with guided meditations and journeying, energy healing, aura cleansing/balancing, sound therapy, crystal therapy & grid work, and adjunctive vibrational medicine treatments using vibrational elixirs, essences, herbs, etc.